 Spring Festival travel is very heavy except in the very few years in which the Chinese New Year is in the middle of January.
 The holiday travel rush usually starts about two weeks before the Chinese New Year, and it ends about two weeks after that day.

-Prices are high for hotel accommodations, flight tickets and train tickets.
+Prices are high for target hotel accommodations, flight tickets and train tickets.
 We can use our experience to arrange your personal or group tour and get discounts.
 Why wait in long lines at stations or try to book rooms remotely?

 The 2-day Tour of Suzhou's Gardens: During this tour, you'll go to the Humble Administrator's Garden, the Lingering Garden, and the Master of Nets Garden.
 You'll experience a rickshaw ride in an old city hutong and tour the Grand Canal by motorboat.